-At the beginning of May, 2022, two FMSI Staff members carried out a field visit to monitor the implementation of the Project activities.
-In addition to the Executive Project Meetings, the team visited two of the seven schools involved in the Project, Msalura Community Day Secondary School and MAFCO Community Day Secondary School and had the chance to interview students, teachers, parents and headmasters.
-Interviews highlighted students’ in-depth knowledge of the Project, the issues that children and families face and all the ways in which the Project is contributing (and will contribute) to improving their education and lives.
-The FMSI team had also the possibility to interview the main Project stakeholders, Salima District Commissioner’s Office, Director of Education, Youth and Sports & Salima District Education Manager.
-Interviews highlighted stakeholders’ appreciation on the Project and their willingness to actively contribute to its implementation during all of the three years.
+At the beginning of May 2022, two FMSI staff members conducted a field visit to monitor the implementation of the activities.
+In addition to the project executive meetings, the team visited two of the seven schools involved and had the opportunity to interview students, teachers, parents, and principals.
+The interviews highlighted the students’ in-depth knowledge of the Project, the problems the children and families face, and all the ways the Project itself is contributing (and will contribute) to improving their education and lives.
+The FMSI team also had the opportunity to interview key Project stakeholders: the Salima District Commissioner’s Office, the Director of Education, Youth and Sports, and the Salima District Education Officer.
+The interviews revealed their appreciation and their willingness to actively contribute to Project implementation throughout the three years.

-To date, this Project is reaching its scopes and all the team members involved, both in FMSI Office in Rome and in the field, is committed to assure it far beyond the Project duration.
+To date, the Project is achieving its goals; all team members involved, both in the FMSI Rome Office and in the field, are committed to ensuring that it continues well beyond its time frame.

 THE PROJECT IN BRIEF:

-The objective of the Project is to improve the quality of education in 4 Marist and 3 non-Marist schools in Malawi by ensuring the improvement of equal access to education, particularly for girls.
+The goal of the Project is to improve the quality of education in 4 Marist and 3 non-Marist schools in Malawi by ensuring the improvement of equal access to education, particularly for girls.

-4,105 children who will have improved their ability to take health and safety measures
+- 4,105 children will have improved their ability to take health and safety measures

-1,560 girls benefiting from the resilience, psycho-social training and skills development programme
+- 1,560 girls will benefit from the resilience, psycho-social training and skills development program